davidaknowles/tealeaf/README.md

 Mandatory parameters:
 --map             The isoforms to introns map generated from tealeaf_map_gen

---count_files     A txt file that contain the sample names
+--count_files     A txt file containing the sample names

 --connect_file    The intron-exon connectivity file generated from tealeaf_map_gen